waLLxAck/code-canvas/README.md

 - Open changed files from Git; live updates on file save and Git state changes
 - Jump to definition and fetch references via VS Code LSP

+## Status & Disclaimer
+This project is provided as-is with many known and unknown bugs.
+I open-sourced it so the community can build on it and take it further.
+I don’t have time to actively maintain it.
+Use at your own risk; contributions are very welcome.

 ## Requirements
 - Node.js 18+ (Vite 7 requires Node 18 or newer)